Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/console-log-with-params.md

   - javascript
 ---

 Let's have a look at our best friend, `console.log`!
-It's such an amazing "tool" if we can call it that.
+It's a fantastic tool if we can call it that.
 Logging is just making our life so much easier, and I use it all the time.

 But did you know we can pass params in console.logs?